Export Promotion Program

 Funded in part by the U.S. Small Business Administration, money is available to assist Oregon small businesses seeking to begin or grow international sales.

 Who is Eligible

 Export Promotion Grants are awarded to eligible small businesses that meet the U.S. SBA's definition and can self-certify their eligibility.
 Small businesses are generally defined as those with 500 or fewer employees.
-Candidates must evaluate and certify their eligibility by printing and signing the following two SBA forms available in the Toolbox at the right (Self-Representation as an Eligible Small Business Concern, Debarment Certification Form).
+Candidates must evaluate and certify their eligibility by printing and signing the two SBA forms, Self-Representation as an Eligible Small Business Concern and Debarment Certification Form (available in the Toolbox at the right).

 Other qualifying criteria:

 - At least 75% of the company's total employees must be employed in Oregon

 - The applicant must promote their own product or service that is export ready and is Oregon manufactured, processed, or value-added

 - Company must commit at least one full-time, U.S.-based employee for the duration of the Export Promotion Grant-funded activity

 - For a trade show, the applicant must actively exhibit (e.g., rent a booth space and attend; not just attend), pay the trade show organizer directly for the activity and provide receipts for any allowable expense submitted for reimbursement

 Export Promotion Grants reimburse up to 50% of a company's eligible expenses up to $10,000.
 Eligible applicants may receive up to four grants per federal fiscal year.